 Agreement start dates can only be in the future and must start on a Monday.
 You will need to choose which week you wish your agreement to start.
 The earliest date that appears will be the earliest date that you are eligible to receive Childcare Offer funding.

-If your child’s first day at a childcare setting is a day other than a Monday, please choose that week as the week within which your agreement commences.
+If your child’s first day at a childcare setting is a day other than a Monday, please choose that week as the week within which your online agreement commences.
 For example, if the child attends the setting for the first time on a Wednesday, choose the Monday of that week.

 Setting an agreement end date

-Your agreement end date will automatically be set to the date your eligibility ends.
+Your online agreement end date will automatically be set to the date your eligibility ends.
 If you know you will want to end this particular agreement earlier than the eligibility end date, please confirm this requirement when prompted.
 You must then enter your new agreement end date in the correct format (dd/mm/yyyy).